niutyut/LdaGibbs/README.md

 This may well be extremely inefficient, even as far as Gibbs samplers are concerned, which have a reputation for being slower than other approximate inference methods.
 A paper from Blei et.al [2] shows that Variational Bayes is faster, and Online Variational Bayes is faster still.

+Regardless, there is work to do in this implementation, as far as optimizing speed is concerned.

 [1] http://faculty.cs.byu.edu/~ringger/CS601R/papers/Heinrich-GibbsLDA.pdf

 [2] https://www.cs.princeton.edu/~blei/papers/HoffmanBleiBach2010b.pdf